TesterTi/LIDCToolbox/README.md

 To use the toolbox's functions, simply add the toolbox directory to Matlab's path.
 Within the header of each function may be found a short description of its purpose.

-The function LIDC_xml_2_pmap uses the external Perl script max.pl (https://wiki.cancerimagingarchive.net/display/Public/Lung+Image+Database+Consortium) and therefore requires that Perl is installed, furthermore the following packages should be installed:
+The function LIDC_xml_2_pmap uses (a slightly modified version of) the external Perl script max.pl (https://wiki.cancerimagingarchive.net/display/Public/Lung+Image+Database+Consortium) and therefore requires that Perl is installed, furthermore the following packages should be installed: